 Mindfulness Meditation Class at the National Press Club

-This event is open only to members of The National Press Club.
+This event is open only to members of The National Press Club & their guests.

 Let's face it: being a journalist in 2019 means navigating an unrelenting news environment that can leave us feeling scattered, reactive, and maybe even burned out.
 Fortunately, mindfulness meditation can be a great antidote and tool to help us better manage not just our job demands but all of the stresses and challenges in our lives.